Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 This is the single most important difference.
 Morningstar DividendInvestor manages nearly $1 million of real capital in the Dividend Select portfolio.
 When they recommend a stock, their own money is on the line.
 Motley Fool Dividend Investor provides recommendations without this skin-in-the-game structure.

 Real money creates alignment.
-When Morningstar holds Pfizer at a 6.7% yield or JPMorgan at a 7% portfolio weight, they face the same risks you do.
+When Morningstar holds a 6–7% yielder or a 7% portfolio weight in a bank, they face the same risks you do.
 That transparency — exact share counts, purchase dates, and dollar values — is institutional-level accountability that recommendation-only services cannot match.

 Morningstar DividendInvestor has 20 years of history through the 2008 financial crisis, the 2020 COVID crash, the 2022 bear market, and everything in between.
 That’s three major market dislocations where dividend sustainability was genuinely tested.

-Motley Fool Dividend Investor has 6 years of data starting in 2020.
-It survived the 2022 bear (albeit with a 38% win rate and 4.8% average return during that period), but hasn’t navigated a full economic cycle or a genuine recession where dividends get cut en masse.
+Motley Fool Dividend Investor has 6.6 years of data starting in 2020.
+The official book is +22% vs S&P +69%.
+It survived 2022 (barely — 29% win rate, −5.2% average), but hasn’t navigated a full economic cycle or a genuine recession where dividends get cut en masse.
+High win rate (76%) with low total return is the tell: the winners are not large enough to offset an expensive index.

-For income investors, recession-tested track records matter more than bull market returns.
-You need to know your dividend picks survive when companies start slashing payouts.
+For income investors, recession-tested process matters more than a Fool logo.
+You need to know your dividend picks survive when companies start slashing payouts — and you need to know whether the scorecard itself is doing the job.

 Methodology and Research Quality